kubereboot/kured/CONTRIBUTING.md

 Once your code passes all tests, update the support matrix in the [installation docs](https://kured.dev/docs/installation/).

-Beware that sometimes you also need to update kind version. grep in the .github/workflows for the kind version.
+Beware that sometimes you also need to update the Kind version. grep in the [.github/workflows](.github/workflows) for the kind version.

 ### Updating other dependencies

 Dependabot proposes changes in our `go.mod`/`go.sum`.
-Some of those changes are covered by CI testing, some are not.
+CI testing covers some of those changes, but not all.

 Please make sure to test those not covered by CI (mostly the integration with other tools) manually before merging.

 In all cases, review dependabot changes: Imagine all changes as a possible supply chain attack vector.
-You then need to review the proposed changes by dependabot, and evaluate the trust/risks.
+You then need to review the proposed changes by dependabot and evaluate the trust/risks.

 ### Review periodic jobs

 We run periodic jobs (see also Automated testing section of this documentation).
 Those should be monitored for failures.

-If a failure happen in periodics, something terribly wrong must have happened (or GitHub is failing at the creation of a kind cluster).
+If a failure happens in periodic testing, something terribly wrong must have happened (or GitHub is failing at the creation of a kind cluster).
 Please monitor those failures carefully.

 ## Testing kured

-If you have developped anything (or just want to take kured for a spin!), run the following tests.
+If you have developed anything (or just want to take kured for a spin!), run the following tests.
 As they will run in CI, we will quickly catch if you did not test before submitting your PR.

 ### Linting